-The Commission reviewed written evaluations of Judge Davis from attorneys and non-attorneys, including written verbatim comments attached to the evaluation questionnaires.
-The Commission considered a written se f-evaluation completed by Juoge Davis, conducted a personal interview with him and held a public hearing at which no negative comments were received regarding Judge Davis.
+The Commission reviewed written evaluations of Judge Cox from both attorneys and non-attorneys, including written comments that expounded on the evaluator's experiences with the judge.
+The Commission also considered a written self-evaluation completed by Judge Cox and conducted a personal interview with him.